ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 It is guaranteed (with high probability based on system parameters) that if any honest validator accepts or rejects a transaction, all honest validators will accept or reject that transaction.

-Learn more technical components of the Avalanche consensus protocol by reading the [whitepaper](https://arxiv.org/pdf/1906.08936.pdf).
+Learn more technical components of the Avalanche consensus protocol by reading the [white paper](https://arxiv.org/pdf/1906.08936.pdf).

 ## Snowman Consensus Protocol

-Snowman is a chain-optimized consensus protocol–high-throughput, totally-ordered, and great for smart contracts.
+Snowman is a chain-optimized consensus protocol-high-throughput, totally ordered, and great for smart contracts.
 Snowman is powered by the [Avalanche consensus protocol](./#avalanche-consensus-protocol).
 Both [P-Chain](overview/getting-started/avalanche-platform.md#platform-chain-p-chain) and [C-Chain](overview/getting-started/avalanche-platform.md#contract-chain-c-chain) implement the Snowman consensus protocol.

 ## Key Features